 Sunday, February 13, 2011

-Sunday Suppers in the south are a big deal - or at least there was a time when they sure used to be.
-Supper was on the table at a certain time, and everybody, without exception was expected to be there.
+Sunday dinners in the South are a big deal - or at least there was a time when they sure used to be.
+Dinner was on the table at a certain time, and everybody, without exception was expected to be there.
 It was a time when the good china, and the manners, came out.
 It was a time when the family all gathered together in one spot and shared a meal and conversation about their life, their week, their plans and their dreams.

-Some of you call it Sunday dinner, but whatever you call it, it was considered the main meal of the day on Sunday, most often served earlier than the usual weeknight dinner, usually somewhere between 1 and 3 in the afternoon.
+Some of you call it Sunday supper, some dinner, but whichever you call it, it was considered the main meal of the day on Sunday, most often served earlier than the usual weeknight dinner, usually somewhere between 1 and 3 in the afternoon.

-Even in the south though, I'm afraid that Sunday Supper has taken a back seat to the busyness of life, but I sure wish it would experience a revival.
+Even in the south though, I'm afraid that Sunday dinner has taken a back seat to the busyness of life, but I sure wish it would experience a revival.
 I think in this age of technology, we all need that time to unplug and reconnect as human beings with one another, and face to face... not on Facebook, or email, or through cell phone texting, but in real live conversation.
+My husband and I rarely go out to eat because I do cook so much at home, but I am stunned at all the people whose phones are right under their nose, so that they can read & respond to every text or Facebook post that comes up.

 Be sure to check back as I'll continually be adding to the list!